akshayar/RexsterServer/README.md

 ## Getting started
 Clone the repository. <BR>
 Import the project as eclipse project. <BR>
+Edit titan DB configuration in src/main/resources/rexster-berkley.xml file.
+You may want to edit graphs/graph node and point to your DB file. <BR>
-Run using eclipse launch configuration Rexster-Application.launch
+Run using eclipse launch configuration Rexster-Application.launch <BR>